terrylinooo/githuber-md/README.txt

 * Fix issue: TOC should not be displayed on homepage and archive pages.
 * Improve: Spellcheck compatibility check.
 * Improve: Allow Markdown syntax in code blocks.

+= 1.11.2

+* Fix issue #31 - This issue occured again because of the modification of #57.

 == Known Issues ==